wilkin547/docs.es-es/docs/framework/ui-automation/ui-automation-support-for-standard-controls.md

 |VscrollBar|
 |ExploradorWeb|

- Los siguientes controles se exponen a [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] solo a través de la compatibilidad de Microsoft Active Accessibility.
+ The following controls are exposed to [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] only through their support for Microsoft Active Accessibility.
 Es posible que algunas funciones no estén disponibles.

 |Nombre del control|
 |------------------|